thoughtbot/maybe_haskell/release/maybe_haskell.md

 works.
 Then, if and when you come across some `IO` expressions using *do-notation*, you won't be as surprised or confused.

-De-sugaring *do-notation* is a straight-forward process followed out during Haskell compilation and can be understood best by doing it manually.
+De-sugaring *do-notation* is a straightforward process followed out during Haskell compilation.
+It can be understood best by doing it manually.
 Let's start with our end result from the last example.
-We'll translate this code step-by-step into the equivalent *do-notation* form, then follow the same process backward, as the compiler would if we had written it that way in the first place.
+We'll translate this code step by step into the equivalent *do-notation* form, then follow the same process backward, as the compiler would do if we had written it that way in the first place.

 ```haskell